 Performance-related pay systems have been utilised across public and private sector institutions for some years.
 While some extol the virtues of their effectiveness, they’ve also been criticised as an arbitrary and unfair way to reward employees.

 Some say that it gives managers and workers an incentive to improve efficiency and productivity – and financial compensation has been proven in the past as an effective way to boost both of those things.
-In a study by Genesis Associates, 85 percent of workers surveyed said that they were motivated by monetary incentives – but only in the short term.

 It could also help boost company loyalty, particularly where PRP is distributed to teams rather than individuals.
 Creating financial ties to the company may inspire workers to be more invested in the overall success, and work harder as a result.